paulirish/pwmetrics/readme.md

 ### Default Lighthouse options

  - `disableCpuThrottling` is set `false` by default.
 It means that CPU throttling `5x` is enabled.
-To turn it off, run `pwmetrcis http:example.com --disableCpuThrottling`
+To turn it off, run `pwmetrics http:example.com --disableCpuThrottling`

 ### API